Haufe-Lexware/Haufe-Lexware.github.io/_posts/2016-10-18-scs-self-contained-systems.md

 ### Admin versus end user

 Some of our systems have two explicit user roles.
-An admin role and an end user role (Learning Management System, Content Management System., API Management etc., Travel Expenses).
+An admin role and an end user role (Learning Management System, Content Management System, API Management, Travel Expenses etc.).
 The functionality for the end user is often only a small subset of the admin functionality.
 The requirements for a cool and easy to use UI are different from those for a functional driven admin UI.
 Mobile support for end users might be a Must but not for the admin fuctionality.